junwatu/automated-content-generation/blogs/README.md

 ![auto-generated-content-system](assets/images/auto-generated-content.png)

 The generated content depends on the user's input prompt.
-The user input interface is provided by a Next.js web application.
-Internally, Next.js will make an API call to OpenAI to generate the content text.
+The user input interface is provided by a React.js web application.
+Internally, JavaScript will make an API call to OpenAI to generate the content text.
 It will also make a request to the Stable Diffusion model on Replicate to generate an image.

 Subsequently, the produced text and image are stored in GridDB.
-The stored data is then rendered for display via the Next.js application.
+The stored data is then rendered for display via the node.js server application.

 ### GPT-4-based Content Generation